 Lists all supported commands.
 The same list is output if no command is specified.

 For Linux and macOS the commands are called with ./emsdk.
 On Windows use emsdk.

 <tool/sdk> given above as a command argument is one of the targets listed using

 ./emsdk list --old).

-Note that some of the tools and SDK names include master or incoming: these targets are used to clone and pull the very latest versions from the Emscripten incoming and master branches.
+Note that some of the tools and SDK names include master or main: these targets are used to clone and pull the very latest versions from the Emscripten main and master branches.

 You can also specify a target of

 latest to grab the most current SDK.

 The Emscripten toolchain includes a number of different tools, including Clang, Emscripten, Java, Git, Node, etc. Emsdk is a small package manager for controlling which tools are installed, and from the set of installed tools, which are active.